bryercowan/frank-frolf/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open http://localhost:3000 with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about Next.js, check out the Next.js Documentation or try the Learn Next.js tutorial.

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## FAQ

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+### Q: Isn't Next.js overkill for this project?
+**A:** Yes, it probably is.
+I chose to use Next.js because I wanted to learn it and gain hands-on experience with it since its used so much.

+### Q: Why does the site look... like that?
+**A:** I wanted frank's eyes to hurt after a frolf session :)

+### Q: How can I get whitelisted to check out the production version?
+**A:** idk why you would but email me at email@bryercowan.com.

+### Q: Why are you whitelisting?
+**A:** protect the db from the world.
+I don't want to wake up to a billion dollar charge from vercel...

+### Contributions
+While this is primarily a personal learning project, feedback and suggestions are always welcome!